‘Iconic’ Las Vegas Strip club, theater demolished

 “It was a five-year learning experience, a crash course in the Vegas entertainment business,” Wind said in a phone chat Thursday.
 “We kept it open for the extent of our lease, and I grew up really fast.”

-Coleman and the shows still operating bugged out of the venue last July, rather than remain open through the end of his lease (which ran through last September).
-He cited electrical problems in the venue.
+Coleman and the shows that were still operating bugged out of the venue last July, rather than remain open through the end of his lease (which ran through September).
+He cited electrical problems in the venue as a reason for the summer shutdown.

-That Coleman and his shows were able to play to 50 socially distanced fans will always be a source of pride.

 “We were able to reopen when no one else even had shows, so I am proud of that,” Coleman said Thursday.
 “It’s kind of a melancholy feeling.
 But we did get a great show out of it, and that makes me really happy.”